ppy/osu-wiki/wiki/Tournaments/Official_support/en.md

 If you satisfy the above criteria, you may request this support by sending an email to [tournaments@ppy.sh](mailto:tournaments@ppy.sh).
 This request should include a base-level history of your tournament and its impact upon the community if you have not received this type of support before.
 Please also note that this additional support is not guaranteed under any circumstances, and is awarded at the osu! team's sole discretion.

-Please send any such requests as early as possible before registrations, ideally at least a month in advance, to allow time for consideration.
+We recommend sending any such requests as early as possible to allow time for consideration.
+News post requests should ideally be sent at least a month in advance.

 #### Main-menu banners

+Tournaments seeking to be featured on the main menu must also meet the following requirements:

+- The livestreams of your current tournament average a reasonable viewership for any game modes featured in them.
+More popular modes (such as osu!) will be expected to have higher average viewership in order to qualify.
+- Your tournament is nearing its conclusion (e.g. your tournament is at Quarterfinals or above and it started on Round of 32).
+- You are able to provide the schedule of the matches and livestreams ahead of time.

-Any main-menu banner images must adhere to the following standards:
+All main-menu banner images must adhere to the following standards:

 - The submitted file must be a **PNG**.
 - Width must be no larger than **1000px**.
 Using smaller widths is fine.